PrestaShop/docs/src/content/1.7/contribute/contribute-reporting-issues.md

 1. **Describe the bug**, a clear and concise description of what the bug is.
 2. **To Reproduce**, describe the different steps and information to reproduce the issue.
 3. **Screenshots**, add screenshots in this section.
-4. **Additionnal information**, like your version of PHP and Mysql and your server configuration
+4. **Additionnal information**, like your version of PHP and Mysql and your server configuration.
 5. Click the "Submit new issue" button when you are done.